software engineer, machine translation risk models

 When you pronounce the words, take pride, say them loudly and with your best accent.
 However you learn them now is likely how you will speak them forever.
 It is my observation that, because of the difficulty of unlearning, the best accent will develop if there is significant exposure before any learning (of vocabulary or grammar) begins.
 Tolerating streams of babel is not necessarily fun, but since it leaves one to ponder only the sounds and especially the rhythm of a language, it provides an excellent foundation.
 Rhythm is actually by far the most important part of pronunciation; for this reason non-native speakers can generally shed their accent when singing.
 I recognise that putting full effort into an accent is not something that comes naturally to all people, purely from a psychological perspective; self-consciousness is a great hindrance here.
 Corresponding with humble people with no other way of communicating is one solution, moderate amounts of alcohol are another.

-Most of the concepts for oral learning apply for written learning too.
+Most of the concepts for spoken learning apply for written learning too.

 As orally, you should not try to learn too much.
 Learning a new writing system is difficult, but it is much easier if the words you are reading or writing are familiar.
 Write loan words (like the translation for "telephone" in most languages), city names, names of famous people from the region, etc. (If you are really bored, you can use the new writing system to express a language you know.)
 If you are lucky, the language you are learning has been written in multiple writing systems.
 For example, most languages in Central Asia have been written in Arabic, Cyrillic and Latin, and Serbo-Croatian is officially written in both Latin and Cyrillic.